 An excellent Black Tea blend that brings together the joys of tea and cake!
 A full but mellow Black Tea base with lots of raspberry and apple to add something extra.
 If using this for an iced tea it may be an idea to add a little sugar to really bring out its sweeter side, or not if you prefer!

 Something a little more delicate in flavour, but super refreshing.
-If you enjoy Green Tea we would recommend giving it a try iced.
+If you enjoy Green Tea we would recommend giving it a try as an iced tea.
 This one is a Bancha Green Tea combined with rose petals, cranberries and pomegranates.
 All of which lend an subtle background sweetness to the infusion.
 Be sure to brew with the correct temperature water initially to avoid bringing out any bitterness from the leaves.

 We hope this guide has helped you get started and given you a few ideas, have fun and experiment with your favourite teas!
 We would love to know which is your favourite.
 Browse our fruit tea selection for more awesome iced tea options and as always please don’t hesitate to contact us if you need any further advice or info.